aborroy/aborroy/README.md

 ## 🔭 What I'm Currently Working On

-- [alfresco-dockerx-builder](https://github.com/aborroy/alfresco-dockerx-builder): Producing ARCH64 Docker Images for Alfresco previous releases.
+- [alfresco-ai-framework](https://github.com/aborroy/alfresco-ai-framework): Simple AI Framework for Alfresco using Spring AI.
 - [alfresco-docker-extension](https://github.com/AlfrescoLabs/alfresco-docker-extension): Docker Extension to deploy Alfresco with one click.
-- [alfresco-docker-installer](https://github.com/alfresco/alfresco-docker-installer): `Docker Init` approach to deploy Alfresco with Docker Compose.
+- [alfresco-docker-best-practices](https://github.com/aborroy/alfresco-docker-best-practices): How to apply Docker and Docker Compose best practices to Alfresco deployment.

 ## 🌱 I'm Learning